harelba/q/mkdocs/docs/index.md

     -d DELIMITER, --delimiter=DELIMITER
                         Field delimiter.
 If none specified, then space is used as the delimiter.
+    -p, --pipe-delimited
-    -t, --tab-delimited
+                        Same as -d '|'.
+Added for convenience and readability -t, --tab-delimited
                         Same as -d <tab>.
 Just a shorthand for handling standard tab delimited file You can use $'\t' if you